English K–2 units

 Stage 1 units

-Forty sample units for Stage 1 will be available for download, released in a phased manner across 2022 and 2023.
+Forty sample units for Stage 1 are available for download.
 These units are cumulative and therefore designed to be taught in numerical order.

 A suggested term-by-term approach, aligned with the department’s scope and sequence is outlined below, including the mentor textual concept(s) and unit description.